byrd-laif/soilMakers/lifeStylesForChange/vivariumSalonCircleElements.md

 ***The role of the host***

-- Be modest and humble about what can be accomplished.
+- Being modest and humble about what can be accomplished.

-- Allow space for all voices, but stress that although the host will try, each opinion may not be heard.
+- Allowing space for all voices, stressing that although the host will try, each opinion may not be heard.

 To start a circle, somebody needs to set an intention (content, mission, or direction), offer basic structure, and be ready to model circle skills while others become accustomed to how a circle works.
 This person is the caller of the circle, sometimes called the circle host.
 A circle may be held one time or meet many times over a period of months or years.
 In ongoing circles, the host role can rotate so that responsibility for the group is shared among members.